 register.
 For request authentication, the

-identifies the secret key that was used to compute the signature, and (indirectly) the
+identifies the access key ID that was used to compute the signature and, indirectly, the

 developer making the request.

 Signature element is the RFC 2104HMAC-SHA1 of selected

 Authorization header will vary from request to request.
 If the request signature

 calculated by the system matches the